Let's Just Kiss and Say Das Vedanya...

 In one of those curious turns, the scene where Klebb is giving Tatia her assignment, there is a weird subtext of semi-repressed lesbianism in Klebb: the way she uses a whip, the way she 'accidentally' puts her hand on Tania's knee, orders her to take her jacket off, questions Tania about her sexual past, and caresses her shoulders.
 Somehow, even today, the subtlety is rather daring in its suggestions.

-Balancing the dangers from SPECTRE's agents, we have Armendariz's brilliant (yes, it's the third time I've used 'brilliant', but FRWL is so well-acted no other word captures it better) as the bon vivant Kerim Bey.
-Seeing how he appears to enjoy his life as a master spy, running the T Branch as almost a Pasha with his obvious delight in the company of beautiful women and having a series of sons working as his closest aides (blood, he says, is the best insurance in this type of business), it is almost beyond belief that he was dying during filming.
+Balancing the dangers from SPECTRE's agents, we have Armendariz, also brilliant as the bon vivant Kerim Bey.
+He enjoys his life as a master spy, running the T Branch as almost a Pasha with his obvious delight in the company of beautiful women and having a series of sons working as his closest aides (blood, he says, is the best insurance in this type of business); it is almost beyond belief that he was dying during filming.
 Armendariz was diagnosed with inoperable cancer while in Istanbul, and his scenes were rushed ahead to allow him to finish.

-From Russia With Love is an excellent spy thriller, filled with danger thanks to Colonel Klebb and Grant, adventure (thanks to some thrilling fight sequences such as one in a Gypsy camp) and romance.
+From Russia With Love is an excellent spy thriller, filled with danger thanks to Colonel Klebb and Grant, adventure thanks to some thrilling fight sequences such as one in a Gypsy camp, and romance.
 It is a rare film that to my mind, it is a sequel that is better than the original.
 It never devolves into camp, it never winks to the audience that it's all done tongue in cheek, but takes the plot seriously.
-The acting is en masse brilliant (not ashamed to say it), the story moves fast (keeping the audience in anticipation of how things will turn out even though we should know how they will turn out), and nearly fifty years later does not feel dated (minus some of the 1960s-style sets, and that's barely noticed while watching).

 After someone watches From Russia With Love, they will never be able to say nyet to James Bond.